 Over the past seven years, the College has worked hard to recognize — in both words and action — its appreciation for its employees.
 Improvements include salary benchmarking with 10 peer institutions and resulting equity salary adjustments for faculty and staff; the institution of summer hours; tuition exchange and tuition remission; an extended holiday break for all employees; a $10 minimum wage; new recognition programs for both faculty and staff; and an intentional schedule of newsletters and campus communications to ensure employees are informed about their community.
 We are committed to doing everything we can, whenever we can, to attract, retain and reward the very best employees — and we believe we have made great progress in that regard.

 As Stephens College looks to the future, it stands proud of its achievements, and it anticipates with confidence and clarity the challenges yet to come.
 As the higher education marketplace continues to experience massive disruption and intense political and cultural pressures, Stephens will remain an institution committed to its mission; exclusive and strategic in its offerings; responsive to opportunity; flexible in its systems, structures and processes; eager to pursue new partnerships; and comfortable with change.
 As we engaged in this process of self-review and priority setting, it was clearer than ever that Stephens remains resilient and optimistic, faithful to its traditions, and eager to embrace whatever the future may bring.
-As it has for more than 184 years, Stephens continues to prepare its graduates for the lives that await them — lives of distinction, integrity and service.
+As it has for over 187 years, Stephens continues to prepare its graduates for the lives that await them — lives of distinction, integrity and service.